doyonghoon/boolean-expression/README.md

 # Boolean Expressions

-> encodes boolean expressions and also simplifies a given boolean expression algebraically.
+> encodes/decodes boolean expressions and also simplifies a given boolean expression algebraically.

 This program takes a json string and returns a list of `BooleanExpression`s.
-For a bonus assignment, it provides a function to simplify a `BooleanExpression` so that it would ultimately output a `True` or `False` depending on the boolean expression given.
+For a bonus assignment, it provides a function to simplify a `BooleanExpression` so that it would ultimately output a `True`, `False`, or `Variable` depending on the boolean expression given.

 ### Usage Example

-1. How to decode (deserialization)
+1. How to decode (deserialization: json -> BooleanExpression)

 If the json is simply a primitive type itself, then you can decode the expression by following: